memobank-logo-alt

 API-driven flow management

-A ring-fenced account (also known as a safeguarding account) is a mandatory bank account for Payment Institutions (PIs) and Electronic Money Institutions (EMIs).
-Set out in Articles L. 522-17 and L. 526-32 of the French Monetary and Financial Code, it separates the institution's own funds from those deposited by its clients.
+A Safeguarding account (also known as a safeguarding account) is a mandatory bank account for Payment Institutions (PIs) and Electronic Money Institutions (EMIs).
+In accordance with PSD2 (Articles 10 and 11 of Directive (EU) 2015/2366), transposed into French law under Articles L. 522-17 (PIs) and L. 526-32 (EMIs) of the French Monetary and Financial Code, it separates the institution's own funds from those deposited by its clients.
 This separation ensures that client funds remain protected, even in the event of a PI or EMI failure.

-Is a ring-fenced account mandatory for a PI or an EMI?
+Is a safeguarding account mandatory for a PI or an EMI?

 Yes.
-PIs and EMIs are required to safeguard their clients' funds with a licensed credit institution no later than the business day following their receipt (D+1), in accordance with Articles L. 522-17 and L. 526-32 of the French Monetary and Financial Code.
+PIs and EMIs are legally required under PSD2 (Articles 10 and 11) to safeguard their clients' funds with a licensed credit institution no later than the business day following their receipt (D+1).
+In France, this obligation is transposed under Articles L. 522-17 and L. 526-32 of the French Monetary and Financial Code.
 Entities benefiting from a partial exemption from the ACPR (position P-2022-01) may, under strict volume and scope conditions, benefit from a safeguarding waiver.
 This waiver ceases to apply as soon as volume thresholds are crossed or the activity extends beyond the declared scope, which requires continuous monitoring.

 How do you ensure D+1 compliance?